Yilmazzn/Scrabble/README.md

 * Maven               -- Project Build Management

 ## Setup
-To run this project you must have JDK 11 or above, and install the JAR-file locally.
+To run this project you must have JDK 11 or above, and install the JAR-file (of the latest release) locally.
 * For Windows:  Scrabble13_Win.jar
 * For MacOS:    Scrabble13_Mac.jar